bbcf/bs/doc/source/embedded.rst

         $('#bs_operations').bioscript(options).bioscript('operation_list');
     };

-When the user click on an operation, the form will not appears, but the user will be redirected (window.location).
+When the user clicks on an operation, the form will not appear, but the user will be redirected (window.location).
 Use the method `show_plugin` to do that.